 If you're training more than one person, you can almost always find a way to save.
 Most providers offer group rates or corporate packages that lower the per-person cost.
 While a single seat in a high-quality program might run a few thousand dollars, enrolling your entire leadership team can bring that individual price down significantly.
 This makes it much more feasible to get everyone aligned on the same methodologies.
 When you're researching different programs, make it a point to ask about pricing for teams.
 This approach not only saves money but also ensures your entire team learns a consistent framework, which is essential for creating a unified sales forecasting process.

-Calculating the ROI of Your Training Investment
+How to Calculate the ROI of Training

 Instead of asking only what training costs, it’s more powerful to ask, "What is winning worth to us?"
 The real value of forecasting training isn't just in the skills learned; it's in the tangible business outcomes.
 An investment in this area can produce a substantial return by improving forecast accuracy, which directly impacts strategic decisions, resource allocation, and budget planning.
 When you calculate the ROI, you start to see the training not as a line-item expense but as a direct path to more predictable and scalable revenue growth.
 A 10% improvement in accuracy could prevent costly hiring mistakes and give your executive team more confidence when speaking with investors.